scottzijiezhang/m6A-seq_analysis_workflow/README.md

-# m6A-seq_analysis_flow
+# He lab m6A-seq_analysis_flow
-A pipeline to process m6A-seq data and down stream analysis.
+A pipeline to process m6A-seq data and down stream analysis for he lab members.

 ## Prepare data for analysis
 ### 1. Download the data from the genomic core.